-Designers are being tasked directly and indirectly to not only understand the basic principles of product design but the need to understand strategically how their solution will fit with the overall business needs and understand how to navigate the waters to drive change.
+Designers are being tasked directly and indirectly to not only understand the basic principles of product design but the need to understand strategically how their solution will fit with the overall business needs and understand how to navigate the internal political waters to drive change.

 Thinking beyond design, today’s designers must think about the soft skills to grow or remain relevant.
 Not only must they focus on the technical skills but also understand the proper methods in negotiation tactics, UX strategy, and be a leader in their own right to champion and push solutions through the multitude of touchpoints a design solution may incur.